 |Council Member||Term Ends|

 Council President Brian Lynch was appointed to the council in December 2010 and then was elected to a full term in 2011.
-A graduate of Secaucus High School, Brian is a 27-year employee of United Parcel Service.
-He is the former chief of the Highland Lakes Fire Department and currently serves as the deputy coordinator for Vernon Township’s Office of Emergency Management.
-He is an alum of the National Fire Academy’s executive leadership program and a life member of the New Jersey State Firemen’s Association where he serves on its financial advisory panel.
+A graduate of Secaucus High School, Brian is a 29-year employee of United Parcel Service.
+He is the former chief of the Highland Lakes Fire Department and a former deputy director for Vernon Township’s Office of Emergency Management.
+He is an alum of the National Fire Academy’s executive leadership program and a life member of the New Jersey State Firemen’s Association where he serves as chairman of its finance committee.
 A township resident for more than twenty years, Brian and his wife Renee live in the Highland Lakes section of the township.

 Councilman Patrick Rizzuto is a long time volunteer in Vernon who has served on the Vernon Township Board of Education for over two decades.
 A graduate of Seton Hall University (BS) and Farleigh Dickinson University (MBA), he is the president of Castle Sales Associates.
 He is also an active member of St. Francis DeSales Catholic Church where he serves on the building committee and as an usher.
 He resides on Telfer Drive with his wife Barbara and has three grown children, Patrick, Lauren and Dianne.